 Our Board of Directors has determined, after considering all the relevant facts and circumstances, that Messrs.
-Alder, Franklin, Geveden, Klatell, Mayer, and Mses.
-England and Lenard, and Dr. Zakheim are independent directors, as "independence" is defined by the listing standards of the NASDAQ Stock Market (referred to as NASDAQ) and by the SEC.
+Alder, Franklin, Geveden and Mayer, Mses.
+Jackson, England and Lenard, and Dr. Zakheim are independent directors, as "independence" is defined by the listing standards of the NASDAQ Stock Market (referred to as NASDAQ) and by the SEC.
 Accordingly, a majority of the members of our Board of Directors are independent.
 Mr. Edman is not considered to be an independent director as a result of his position as an executive officer of our Company.

 Our bylaws authorize our Board of Directors to appoint its members to one or more committees, each consisting of one or more directors.
-Our Board of Directors has established four standing committees: an audit committee, a compensation committee, a nominating and corporate governance committee, and a government security committee.
+Our Board of Directors has established four standing committees: an audit committee, a compensation committee, a nominating and corporate governance committee and a government security committee.
 Each of our committees, with the exception of the government security committee (of which Mr. Edman is a member), is comprised entirely of independent directors, as "independence" is defined by the listing standards of NASDAQ and by the SEC.
-Our Board of Directors holds executive sessions during all board meetings at which the independent directors meet without the presence or participation of management.
+Our Board of Directors holds executive sessions following all board meetings at which the independent directors meet without the presence or participation of management.

 Our Board of Directors has adopted charters for the audit, compensation, and nominating and corporate governance committees describing the authority and responsibilities delegated to the committee by the Board of Directors.
-Our Board of Directors has also adopted corporate governance guidelines, a whistle blower policy, a code of business conduct for all employees and a supplemental code of ethics for our chief executive officer and senior financial officers.
-We post on our website, at https://investors.ttm.com/corporate-governance/highlights, the charters of our audit, compensation, and nominating and corporate governance committees; our corporate governance guidelines; our whistle blower policy; our code of conduct for all employees, our code of ethics for our chief executive officer and senior financial officers, and any amendments or waivers thereto.
+Our Board of Directors has also adopted Corporate Governance Guidelines, a Whistle Blower Policy, a Code of Business Conduct for all employees and a supplemental Code of Ethics for our Chief Executive Officer and senior financial officers.
+We post on our website, at https://investors.ttm.com/corporate-governance/highlights, the charters of our audit, compensation, and nominating and corporate governance committees; our Corporate Governance Guidelines; our Whistle Blower Policy; our Code of Conduct for all employees, our Code of Ethics for our Chief Executive Officer and senior financial officers, and any amendments or waivers thereto.
 These documents are also available in print to any stockholder requesting a copy in writing from our corporate secretary at 200 East Sandpointe, Suite 400, Santa Ana, California 92707.